drewhodson/jipe/README.md

 3. Copy jipe to your bin directory: `cp jipe ~/bin/`

 ## Usage
-The content of stdin is stored in a variable called `_`.
+The stringified content of stdin is stored in a variable called `_`.
 Pass any JavaScript code as an argument to jipe.

 ```bash
 echo 'hello world!' | jipe 'console.log(_.length)' # returns "13"